MatsulabUW/LLSM-CME-ANALYSIS/README.md

 ## Dashboard:

-An interactive dashboard developed on open source packages, allows the user to interact with tracks using different parameters
+Dashboard allows the user to interact with tracks using different parameters

 The user can do the following:
 1. Select types of track (e.g. Channel 1 and Channel 3 positive)